philrod1/oaic-ric-installer/README.md

     message "Initial Setup"
     sudo apt update
     sudo apt upgrade -y
-    sudo apt install -y openssh-server
+    sudo apt install -y openssh-server nfs-common

 ## Clone OAIC repo and install
-#### The scripts will pull install any packages required at this stage
+#### The scripts will install any packages required at this stage
 #### This will install the requirements, such as Docker, Helm, k8s
 #### It will also create the 'kube-system' namespace and run the containers